 If reporting requirements apply, the protocol should specify what data are being collected and how they will be reported.
 Regardless of whether individual reporting requirements apply, sponsors should convey findings of their analytic studies in aggregate form as study reports.

 Top of Page

 Secure archives must be maintained for the orderly storage and expedient retrieval of all study related material.
 An index shall be prepared to identify the archived contents, to identify their location, and to identify by name and location any materials that by their general nature are not retained in the study archive.
 Access to the archives shall be controlled and limited to authorized personnel only.
 Special procedures may be necessary to ensure that access to confidential information is limited and that the confidentiality of information about study subjects is protected (see, II.
 Protocol Development, Section I).

-The archive should be maintained for at least five years after final report or first publication of study results, whichever comes later.
+Where there are no specified national or regional requirements for retention of study materials, the archive should be maintained for at least five years after final report or first publication of study results, whichever comes later.
 At minimum, the study archive should contain, or refer to, the following:

 Elizabeth B. Andrews, MPH, PhD, FISPE

 Félix M. Arellano, MD, FISPE

 Robert Chen, MD, MA, FISPE

 Wanju S. Dai, MD, DrPH, FISPE

 Joel Freiman, MD, MPH